mosin26/autoencoding_models/README.md

 This repository contains configuration files of different autoencoders used in our anomaly detection experiments.

-Load models as the following:
+Load and train the models as the following:

 ```python
 import json